Businesses using Clover systems may be eligible to borrow funds for business purposes through the Clover Capital cash advance program.

 Much like competitor Square Capital, Clover Capital provides merchant cash advances to customers.
 Cash advances are typically easier to obtain than small business loans, but do have some potential drawbacks to consider.
+Let’s take a look at what Clover offers and what it means for your business’s cashflow.

 - Clover Capital